Be equipped to save women, Osinbajo tasks hospitals - Nigeria Today

 By Chioma Obinna

-Wife of the Vice President Mrs. Oludalopo Osinbajo has unveiled first one-stop Breast and Gynaecolocal Centre in Nigeria even as she said the centre would address several health challenges peculiar to Nigerian women.
+Wife of the Vice President Mrs. Oludoloapo Osinbajo has unveiled first one –stop Breast and Gynae Centre in Nigeria even as she said the centre would address several health challenges peculiar to Nigerian women.

-Unveiling the Centre established by Reddington Hospital Group in Lagos, Osinbajo said the facility would put an end to medical tourism in the country as regards breast cancer treatment as well as other gynaecological problems, urging hospitals in the country to acquire with the right equipment.

-According to her, the Centre has been designed to address not only the clinical needs but the emotional, psychological and physical needs of the women, who are often times unable to get all the required therapies in a one- stop-shop.

 “This Centre will give all-round services in advanced breast care, gynaecological care, primary care, and other specialties such as cardiology, general surgery, ear, eye, nose and throat care,” he added.